Tina Brown, editor of The Daily Beast and Newsweek, tells us what she's been reading in a feature that Morning Edition likes to call Word of Mouth.

 Breaking The Story

-Two of the serious, committed journalists Brown is speaking of are Alan Rusberger, the editor of The Guardian, and his reporter Nick Davies.
-In this week's Newsweek, which Brown edits, Rusberger tells the story of how Davies broke the story of the News of the World phone-hacking scandal through dogged work, even when nobody else was interested in the story any more.
+Two such serious, committed journalists are Alan Rusbridger, the editor of The Guardian, and his reporter Nick Davies, Brown says.
+In this week's Newsweek, which Brown edits, Rusbridger tells an account of how Davies broke the story of the News of the World phone-hacking scandal through dogged work, even when nobody else was interested in the story anymore.

 The dual investigation opened cracks in the case that prompted Scotland Yard "to understand that they themselves were being so tarnished by this with the corruption," and to finally reopen the investigation, Brown says.
 "I mean, bribing police officers is a major thing, and Scotland Yard had to clean up its own act."